RandomTryDude/Mal_Analysis/CLICKFIX/REDDIT/02/readme.md

 and execute it.
 (on the S3 bucket there's a few different payloads ) The storage in question has been reported , i took some time to dump it if you wanna parse it it will be inside S3_Content.zip per usual password is infected

+checkbinary.exe (A golang file)

+Appear to check for valid license key (possible MAAS ?)